quiltdata/examples/athena_cfn/README.md

 * run`athena-bucket-cfn.yml` *once for each Quilt bucket* that you wish to SQL query.
 The second template creates bucket-specific tables and views for querying object and package metadata for any packages in that bucket.

-### Upload templates to S3

-1. Go to AWS Console > S3 in the appropriate region.
-1. Choose any bucket you can read and write to
-1. Create or navigate to an appropriate folder
-1. Select Upload > Add files
-1. Select both `athena-cfn.yml` and `athena-bucket-cfn.yml` from this repository
-1. Click Upload
-1. Command-click on each filename to open it in a new browser window
-1. Remember or copy and paste the `https` 'Object URL' for each file

 ## III.
 Create Athena Workgroup